tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 #### dev notes:

+**[?]**

+- I decided to create a feature to search for a customers card incase there's an issue.

 **[Sat Oct 11 2025]**

 - This was developed a couple of days ago
 - Today I've decided to use plotly js to show a line graph of daily card usage.
 It seems simple and its all done in javascript [^14].
 I'll create Json objects that my javascript will fetch from a url.

 # Static

 ## /css